 Overview: Metric Builder for Snowflake

 How to access the Query Builder for Snowflake

-Navigate to Data Manager > Query Builder to access the Query Builder for Snowflake.
+Navigate to Metrics > Query Builder to access the Query Builder for Snowflake.
 Click the green + Create Custom Metric button and select your connected Snowflake Data Source from the Data Source drop-down list.

 How to use the Query Builder for Snowflake